 Girasole

-The atmosphere here is light and the color scheme is bright, echoing the name—”girasole” means sunflower in Italian.
-Start with the bread made in-house and some hot and sweet Italian sausage with broccoli rabe and cannellini beans or go for the slow baked octopus with tomato and Gaeta olives.
+Start with the bread made in-house and some hot and sweet Italian sausage with broccoli rabe and cannellini beans, or go for the slow baked octopus with tomato and Gaeta olives.
 You can’t miss with a pizza, the seafood chitarra, or any of the satisfying meat dishes.
 Just make sure to leave room for the tiramisu.

 Knife & Fork Inn

 The extensive menu has a lot to choose from.
-Start with the French onion soup topped with lots of melted cheese or go for something on the raw bar.
+Start with the French onion soup topped with lots of melted cheese or go for something among the raw bar or sustainable seafood selections.
 The steaks and chops are excellent choices and can be served Oscar style with crab, Bearnaise, and asparagus.
-The lobster thermidor is a go-to here and is a head turner when you see it served, and there is even a sustainable seafood selection.
-It’s one of the best places to go in Atlantic City.
+When I saw the lobster thermidor come through the dining room, it was a head turner–it’s no wonder the dish is one of the classics here.

 Chef Vola’s